 a combination of two or more categories above

 In your view, which alternative is the best option?
 Please explain.
 Do you have suggestions for alternatives not included in the list above?
+Please see deliberations section f.2.2.1.2 on pages 46-48 for context on this question.

 e7: Some Work Track members have expressed that there should be a process in place to delegate 3-letter codes and/or other country and territory names to specific parties, such as relevant governments and public authorities or other entities.
-Do you believe that this is an issue on which Work Track 5 should make a decision?
+Do you believe that this is an issue on which Work Track 5 should make a recommendation?
+Please see deliberations section f.2.2.1.1 on page 46 for context on this question.

-e8: The 2012 Applicant Guidebook reserved any string that is a “short- or long-form name association with a code that has been designated as “exceptionally reserved” by the ISO 3166 Maintenance Agency.”
-Some Work Track members have stated that an “exceptionally reserved” list does not exist under the ISO 3166 standard, and therefore it is unclear what this provision references.
-Do you agree or disagree?
-Please explain.

 Geographic Names Requiring Government Support in the 2012 Applicant Guidebook

-e9: In the 2012 round, applicants were required to obtain letters of support on non-objection from the relevant governments or public authorities for “An application for any string that is a representation, in any language, of the capital city name of any country or territory listed in the ISO 3166-1 standard” (emphasis added).
+e8: In the 2012 round, applicants were required to obtain letters of support or non-objection from the relevant governments or public authorities for “An application for any string that is a representation, in any language, of the capital city name of any country or territory listed in the ISO 3166-1 standard” (emphasis added).
 In developing recommendations for future treatment of capital city names, the Work Track has considered several alternatives related to the “in any language” standard:

 translations in UN languages